 1. Pneumonia and Respiratory Failure

-Difficulty swallowing—often referred to as dysphagia—can lead to serious complications.
-When someone struggles to direct food or liquid properly, small amounts may slip into the lungs instead of going down the esophagus.
-This accidental intake, known as aspiration, creates a risk for lung infections such as pneumonia.
-As this condition progresses, the ability to take in air efficiently can decrease.
-The oxygen levels in the body may start to drop, placing increased stress on vital organs and making it harder for the person to maintain physical stability.
+Difficulty swallowing—often called dysphagia—can bring serious complications.
+When a person struggles to guide food or liquid down correctly, small amounts may slip into lungs instead of moving through esophagus.
+This accidental intake, known as aspiration, raises risk for lung infections such as pneumonia.
+As this condition advances, ability to draw air efficiently can weaken.
+Oxygen levels within a person may begin to fall, placing added strain on vital organs and making physical stability increasingly difficult to maintain.

 2. Infections and Sepsis